cliffeby/DuckpinV002/README.md

 from t1
 WHERE y2 IS NOT NULL;
 ```
 Finally in Figures No. 5 & 6, the data has been shaped to contain the ending PinCount, two speed calculations, the angle of approach and the x location of the ball.
-Plotting this data using the Python library matplotlib, assures that the data collection and analysis process is as expected.
+Plotting this data using the Python library matplotlib, assures that the data collection and analysis process are as expected.
 The python script for plotting the pins, ball location, distribution, and angle is unique to this application.
 I have included it in Appendix B.

 To produce Appendix A, I did not use AMLS.
 A straight Python script provided more flexibility to use subplots and embedded tables.
 This code is included as Appendix C.